Our Slovenia travel experiences have been overwhelmingly positive because of the places we’ve stayed in.

 Logar Valley, aka Valley of Magical Realms, Valley of Daydreams, Valley of Elysium… you get the point.
 LOGAR VALLEY IS HEARTBREAKINGLY BEAUTIFUL!

 When I’m trying to meditate, or “go to my happy place,” this is where I go.
 There’s just no place like it.
 Sorry for being so sentimental, but you’ll understand when you visit.

 Logar Valley is a glacial valley in the Kamnik-Savinja Alps in the Solčavsko Region in Northern Slovenia.

 During your stay in Logar Valley, we recommend also visiting the neighboring glacial valley of Robanov Kot.
 Here, you can take a leisurely stroll to the Robanov Planina mountain pasture (1 hour).
 Don’t leave the valley without grabbing lunch, or dinner at the Turistična kmetija Govc -Vršnik farm.

 Learn More: Best Things to Do in Logar Valley

-For beauty, hospitality, and location
+Scenery, hospitality, and location